rioka/bitdeas/docs/code-snippets/map-error-message-to-code.md

 # Get SQL Server error code from an error message

-Sometimes you want to get the error code for a gioven  error message, e.g. to add custom error handling code; the following statement can be used to retrieve the error code(s) matching an error message.
+Sometimes you want to get the error code for a given  error message, e.g. to add custom error handling code; the following statement can be used to retrieve the error code(s) matching an error message.

 ```SQL